enaughton/blog-2021/src/posts/some-of-things-ive-learned.md

 This has made my productivity while working on the page crawler much faster.
 Being able to just clear the db table that I was working with, to quickly see changes in my code has been super helpful.

-Before I was having to spoof/fail `api` calls, or use `v-if` to spoof the UI.
+Before I was having to spoof/fail `api` calls.

 ## 8. Document